Here are some reasons why Chodesh is important to Christians.

 How is this generally explained?
 That's easy we just call these months prophetic months of 30 days each and every one is happy.
 Not so fast.
 The 30 days is obviously correct but where does the idea of approximately 30 days to the prophetic month come from?
 Would you like to have a guess?
 The Bible lunar month is a period with an approximate average of 29.53 days.
 Well if you are in for half a day you may as well count the day so we would use a value of 30 days.
 That's right.
 The so-called “prophetic month” is based soundly on the Bible lunar month!
 And guess what we need for the Bible lunar month?
 Chodesh.
 Or to put it more simply: no chodesh, no 42 month Bible prophecy!

-the Good News Bible translates the 3 and a half times as 3 and a
+Note: the Good News Bible translates the 3 and a half times as 3 and a half years.

 Most Christians keep Sunday,* and some keep the old Jewish seventh-day Sabbath.